ahmedsherif55/textClassification/README.md

 HTML decoding using lxml

 #### filter_data:
-1- Remove parentheses, brackets and special symbols from input 2- Doesn't remove numbers, lower case characters, #, +, _ or space;(because they are found in calsses such as: "c++, c#")
+1- Remove parentheses, brackets and special symbols from input.
+2- Doesn't remove numbers, lower case characters, #, +, _ or space;(because they are found in calsses such as: "c++, c#")
 3- Transform words to lower case letters, make lemmetization & Filter stop words from text